Weight Gain Can Cause Foot Pain – Even When It’s Just A Few Extra Pounds

 Custom Foot Orthotics If You’re Carrying Extra Weight

 Foot orthotics can minimize abnormal force on the feet and can treat and prevent foot problems if you’re carrying excess weight and/or trying to lose weight.
 A relatively firm and controlling foot orthotic is necessary to support the greater forces caused by carrying extra weight.
 In addition, the orthotic must provide shock absorption to decrease the excessive stress on the joints and help prevent arthritis.
 The orthotic arch must perfectly match the arch of your foot to provide adequate support.
 Finally, the orthotic must be extremely comfortable.
-Read more here about custom orthotics.
+Read more here about the best orthotics for those carrying excessive weight.

 Dr. Hale and Dr. Huppin of the Foot and Ankle Center of Washington are experts in ensuring your custom orthotics will provide adequate support and are 100% comfortable – guaranteed.
 Although prefabricated orthotics are an option, if you’re carrying excess weight, custom orthotics usually offer the best pain relief.
 If you cannot come into our Seattle office for an evaluation right away, you can try a pair prefabricated arch supports such as PowerStep Arch Supports to provide your feet with some support right away even if it’s not the optimal solution.